Meatfucker/metatron/README.md

 Activate your new environment `conda activate metatron`

-### Global Install - Start here if you dont want conda
+### Install - Start here if you dont want conda or have already activated and are in your metatron conda env.

 Download the repo `git clone https://github.com/Meatfucker/metatron.git`